bipin-lekhak/CISC820_Quantitative_Foundations/Project 4_Python/README.md

 4. Attention

 * Both the eigenvalues and eigenvectors will be produced and saved automatically to the `./eigen.npy` at the frist launching.
-This will take around 10mins.
+This will take around 10mins, the `eigen.npy` takes around 1.7Gb.
 * For the time efficiency, please run the follwoing code after the eigenvector producing part.
 * By default, 99% of the energy is kept for the following part (curve, visualization), which corresponds to 324 components.
 * We randomly choose the `subset_img_num` out of 400 images no matter of the class.
 Each time the chosen images differs due to the unfixed seed.